pycaret/pycaret/preprocessing_changes.md

 - Drop preprocessing.py
 - The pipeline is created in the setup method in tabular_experiment.py
-- Pipeline consists ONLY of sklearn, imbalanced-learn, category-encoder estimators.
+- Pipeline consists ONLY of sklearn, imbalanced-learn, category-encoders estimators.
 No custom estimators since we want the pipeline to work without pycaret.

 Changes:

+- Added category_encoders library to requirements

 - Data attributes train, test, X, y, X_train, etc... are now properties of the experiment.
 The dataset is stored only once in self.data.
 Train and test indices